ZhiGroup/DeepENDO/Readme.md

 A seperate model is trained on T1 and T2.
 The model consists of an initial convolution block, four encoder blocks, a linear latent space of 128-dimension, four decoder blocks, and a final convolution block.
 Mean square error using a mask excluding background was used as loss.

 We also share our [model weights](https://drive.google.com/drive/folders/16IXv-w6xpHhEQiSNjRSI8S5wS4QDjGKE?usp=sharing).
-Please refer to prediction notebook in the interpretation file showing how to load the model weights.
+Please refer to [notebook](interpretation/ENDOs_T2_128.ipynb) in the interpretation file showing how to load the model weights.

 **Model architecture**